There's a very effective vaccine that can stop you getting yellow fever if you're travelling to an area where the infection is found.

 The yellow fever vaccine is recommended for people from 9 months of age who are travelling to:

-- an area where yellow fever is found, including most of sub-Saharan Africa, most of South America, and parts of Central America and the Caribbean
+- an area where yellow fever is found, including parts of sub-Saharan Africa, South America, Central America and Trinidad in the Caribbean

 - a country that requires you to have a certificate proving you have been vaccinated against yellow fever